cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-summary/index.md

 ## Installing the analyzers

-Here's the entries for `csproj` that add async analyzers to your project.
+Here are the entries for `csproj` that add async analyzers to your project.

 ```xml
 <ItemGroup>